Isaac5886/Predictive-analytics-of-E-commerce-companies-/README.md

 #NOTE

-The diagram and code for the explanation is on online shoppers-chec
+The diagram and code that I used for the explanation above is on online E_COMPANY.ipynb